-*- coding: utf-8 -*-

 A monoidal category is a :class:`Category` with a method :code:`tensor` for

-both its objects and its arrows.
+both its objects and its morphisms.

 This base class also implements syntactic sugar :code:`@` for whiskering.